 Providing information about the city of Fort Worth's dedicated departments by describing their basic responsibilities, primary functions and relationship with the city, residents and the council.

-The City Attorney’s Office provides transactional and advisory services as general counsel, and provides litigation services to the thirteenth largest city in the nation, handling the bulk of lawsuits in-house.
+The City Attorney’s Office provides transactional and advisory services as general counsel, and provides litigation services to the twelfth largest city in the nation, handling the bulk of lawsuits in-house.

 The City Manager’s Office is made up of non-political employees much like any other office.
 It is managed by the City Manager who is elected by the City of Fort Worth's City Council.

-Providing citizens with information on formal actions of the City Council; meeting dates, times, and places; election data; ordinances, contracts, deeds, and other official city documents.
+Provides residents with information on formal actions of the City Council; meeting dates, times and places; election data; ordinances, contracts, deeds and other official city documents.

-Providing effective, accurate, and timely information, as well as ways to share thoughts and concerns with city employees, department leaders, and elected officials.
+Provides effective, accurate and timely information, as well as ways to share thoughts and concerns with city employees, department leaders and elected officials.

 Seeking to make Fort Worth the most livable city in Texas by promoting orderly growth and development, safe construction, and neighborhood vitality.